 OSAGE NATION V. IRBY (OKLAHOMA TAX COMMISSION) (No. 10-537) - On October 22, 2010, the Osage Nation filed a petition seeking review of a decision by the U.S. Court of Appeals for the Tenth Circuit which held that the Osage Reservation has been disestablished by Congress.
 The Osage Nation sued the State of Oklahoma seeking declaratory and injunctive relief: a declaration that the Osage Reservation was "Indian country" within the meaning of 18 U.S.C. § 1151; and an order enjoining state agents from imposing or collecting taxes on members of the tribe who lived within the reservation.
 Although the Tenth Circuit found that the Osage Allotment Act did not have any specific language indicating Congress's intent to disestablish the reservation, the panel held that such intent is manifested by subsequent events (e.g. opening of reservation to non-Indians) and modern demographics (e.g. high percentage of non-Indians living within reservation).
-On November 22, 2010, NCAI filed an amicus brief in support of the petition for writ of certiorari.
-The state's brief in opposition is due on January 11, 2011.
+On November 22, 2010, NCAI filed an amicus brief in support of the petition for writ of certiorari and on January 11, 2011, the State of Oklahoma filed its brief in opposition.
+On February 22, 2011, the Court invited the Solicitor General to submit a brief to provide the views of the United States on whether to grant review.

-SCHWARZENEGGER V. RINCON BAND OF LUISENO INDIANS (No. 10-330) - On September 3, 2010, the State of California filed a petition seeking review of a decision by the U.S. Court of Appeals for the Ninth Circuit which affirmed the district court's holding that the State of California negotiated in bad faith based on its finding that the State's repeated demands that the Tribe pay a portion of its net revenues to the State's general fund was an attempt to impose a tax on the Tribe in violation of the Indian Gaming Regulatory Act.
+BROWN (FORMERLY SCHWARZENEGGER) V. RINCON BAND OF LUISENO INDIANS (No. 10-330) - On September 3, 2010, the State of California filed a petition seeking review of a decision by the U.S. Court of Appeals for the Ninth Circuit which affirmed the district court's holding that the State of California negotiated in bad faith based on its finding that the State's repeated demands that the Tribe pay a portion of its net revenues to the State's general fund was an attempt to impose a tax on the Tribe in violation of the Indian Gaming Regulatory Act.
 The Tribe filed its brief in opposition on November 11, 2010, and on December 13, 2010, the Court invited the Acting Solicitor General to file a brief expressing the views of the United States.